-Commodore's Message - May 2018
+Commodore's Message - May 2019

 Pine Lake continues to inspire its visitors from the mid-19th century with the arrival of the Unonious family to present day multi-generational residents.
-Pine Lake and its Yacht Club members have seen many changes since that era.